diegodetrinidad/diegodetrinidad/README.md

 - 👋 Hi, I’m @diegodetrinidad
-- 👀 I’m interested in cybersecruity, software engineering, data analytics.
+- 👀 I’m interested in cybersecruity.
-- 🌱 I’m currently learning python.
+- 🌱 I’m currently learning Python, SQL, and C.
 - 💞️ I’m looking to collaborate on anything.
 - 📫 How to reach me diegodetrinidad@yahoo.com
 - 😄 Pronouns: He/Him